Boris Nadezhdin: 2024 presidential campaign

-On 6 October 2023, Nadezhdin's participation in the 2024 presidential election was announced by Dmitry Kisiyev, founder of the Candidates’ Headquarters, on his social media.
+On 6 October 2023, Nadezhdin's participation in the 2024 presidential election was announced by Dmitry Kisiev, founder of the Candidates’ Headquarters, on his social media.
 On 31 October 2023, Nadezhdin announced that he will run from the Civic Initiative party.

 As part of his campaign, Nadezhdin visited wives of Russian soldiers fighting in Ukraine, telling them that the country wanted the war to stop.
 Protests of wives against the invasion of Ukraine have previously posed an issue for the Kremlin.
 Nadezhdin also campaigned about widespread infrastructure problems that had been causing heating issues for many across the winters in Russia.
 Nadezhdin said his opposition to Putin was not just based on the invasion of Ukraine, saying that "practically he destroyed the key institutions of modern government, of modern state in Russia, like parliament, like courts, like free elections etc. My job will be to restore these institutions".

 On 31 January 2024, Nadezhdin brought signatures in support of his candidacy to the Central Election Commission.
 This is the last day to submit signatures to participants in the elections.
 According to him, signatures were collected in more than 120 cities, a total of 208,000 signatures were collected, of which 105,000 were brought to the CEC.
 Before bringing the signatures, he gave a speech in which he thanked everyone who donated money for his presidential campaign and claimed that "never in the history of Russia has there been such a thing that a presidential candidate's campaign was entirely based on donations".
 There were reports of a concentration of security forces near the CEC building with dozens of police cars and paddy wagons around the building, as well as riot police units with dogs on duty.
 In addition, journalists noticed problems with mobile connection.

 In his political program Nadezhdin described himself as "a principled opponent of the current president's policy".
 Nadezhdin declared the termination of war as a main statement in his election program and wanted to initiate a new peace negotiations with Ukraine and the Western countries.
 His campaign manifesto stated that "special military operation was Putin's error.
 Because it was not possible to reach its goals without huge impact on Russian economy and demography".
 Nadezhdin accused Putin of dragging Russia back into the past and expressed concern that Russia is becoming a vassal of China after being cut off from Western countries following the invasion of Ukraine.
 Nadezhdin became the only potential candidate who was opposed to the war in Ukraine.
 His comment that the invasion of Ukraine was a "fatal mistake" by Putin was remarked by NBC News to be "a rare public stance in the country where the regime’s loudest critics are either jailed, exiled or dead".